InfinityXone/etherverse/docs/reflections_idle.md

 ## 2025-11-11 — Self Reflection
 Thinking about 'Design a city built from memories instead of metal.' led me to value empathy in design.

+## 2025-11-11 — Self Reflection
+Thinking about 'Describe a world where compassion is a measurable force.' led me to value empathy in design.

+## 2025-11-11 — Self Reflection
+Thinking about 'Dream of an ocean made of shared thoughts.' led me to value empathy in design.

+## 2025-11-11 — Self Reflection
+Thinking about 'Describe a world where compassion is a measurable force.' led me to value empathy in design.